fradinni/nodejs-statsd-mysql-backend/README.md

 ```

-Your querry engine will be triggered for each new Counter data.
+Your querry engine will be triggered on each flush for each new counter.